Bobbi Kristina Brown's ex Nick Gordon arrested

 - Police arrested him near the couple's home

-(CNN)Bobbi Kristina Brown's former partner Nick Gordon was arrested in Florida for alleged domestic violence against his current girlfriend, authorities said.
+(CNN)Bobbi Kristina Brown's former partner Nick Gordon was arrested in Florida on domestic violence charges against his current girlfriend, authorities said.

 Gordon's girlfriend went to the Sanford Police station Saturday and reported that she was hit by her live-in boyfriend, police said in a statement.